How to calculate interest coverage ratio and what does it mean for your property investments?

 For brokers dealing with buy-to-let (BTL) landlords or investors, a high-interest coverage ratio can be particularly advantageous.
 It signals that their clients have the capacity to meet their monthly repayments, and reduces the risk of default.

 In the current market, many lenders will set interest cover ratios at 145% for higher-rate taxpayers as a minimum.
 This may lower to 125% for limited company applications.
-At MFS, our ICR is 130% across the board.
+At Market Financial Solutions, our ICR is 130% across the board.

 How to improve a borrower’s interest coverage ratio